expipiplus1/teensy-template/readme.md

 expression in build.hs.
 The contents of `gcc-arm-none-eabi/bin` must be on the path.

+ - The `cores` library is a git submodule, so you'll need to run `git submodule update --init` after cloning.

 ## Usage

 All the sources for the project are listed in the `sourceFiles` expression in